Health technology assessment of medical devices

 - : Minor text edits

-Medical devices may be assessed following a proposal or a horizon scan.
-Anyone may submit a proposal for assessment to Nye metoder.
-A horizon scan is a search by NOMA for novel medical devices that may be relevant in today's healthcare.
+A horizon scan is a search by NOMA for novel medical devices that may be useful.
 We alert Nye metoder of devices we consider relevant and potentially beneficial.

-NOMA conducts various types of health technology assessments.
+NOMA conducts different types of health technology assessments.
 In some cases, a manufacturer or their representative submits documentation for appraisal.
+Read more about submitting documentation.

 We also conduct health technology assessments without external submissions.
 Here we obtain, analyze and assess the relevant documentation ourselves.